RichardLuo0/global-icon-pack-android/README.md

 * `No force shape`: This setting is specific to pixel launcher.
 Turning it on will prevent it from forcing a uniform icon shape.
 * `Icon pack settings`: This section controls whether to use "fallback" elements such as masks.
 Some icon packs include predefined masks or backgrounds that ensure all icons have a consistent shape or style, even for apps that don't have dedicated icons in the pack.
 You can choose to enable or disable them.

+## Known Issues
+* When clicking an app, Pixel Launcher triggers an animation, whose starting frame displays an icon with a white border.
+* Currently, this does not apply to the Clock and Calendar apps.

 ## Disclaimer
 > [!WARNING]
 > * Please note that this module may not be fully compatible with all custom ROMs.